 Handy Andy was a small grocery chain based out of San Antonio, with roots as a convenience store founded by the Becker family in 1927.
 The chain was one of the dominant players in early San Antonio’s grocery market.
-Handy Andy was considered to be the innovators of the San Antonio market, adding features like drug stores, bakeries, and housewares long before competitors like H-E-B or Piggly Wiggly.
-The company was considered to be a very well run affair, employees were promoted based solely off of job performance not seniority, which led to a very dynamic and forward-thinking team.
+Handy Andy was once hailed as innovators in the San Antonio grocery market, adding features like drug stores, bakeries, and housewares long before competitors like H-E-B or Piggly Wiggly.
+The company was considered to be a very well-run affair, employees were promoted based solely on job performance, not seniority, which led to a very dynamic and forward-thinking team.
 By the 1960s, Handy Andy had grown into a similar operating area as competitor H-E-B. Serving San Antonio, the Hill Country, and Rio Grande Valley regions.
-Despite the similarity in territory, these were two distinct operations.
-With Handy Andy being dwarfed by the number of larger number of H-E-B stores.
+Despite the similarity in the territory served, these were two distinct operations.
+With Handy Andy’s store count being dwarfed by the much larger H-E-B stores.
 In what may have been a bit of a sly dig by the 1960s HEB’s hometown of Kerrville, even managed to find themselves with a Handy Andy.
 The stores were known as being relatively dependable on prices and a bit nicer than the competition.
 They were far from being “luxury grocers” but you could tell the Becker family put pride into their stores.

 A commercial from 1980, just a year after leaving Houston gives a good idea of what image they were shooting for.

 In late 1975, Handy Andy opened their final Houston location, directly South of Almeda Mall.
-Built in conjunction, like all their other stores, with Trammel Crow, little was to be said about the appearance or offerings of this location.
-However, it did feature a French Bakery, and a smaller but still present line of fancy imported wines and cheeses.
+Built-in conjunction, like all their other stores, with Trammel Crow, little was to be said about the appearance or offerings of this location.
+However, it did feature a French Bakery and a smaller but still present line of fancy imported wines and cheeses.
 In San Antonio, the grocery market was still brutal as the price war continued.
-Smaller independents had already been forced intro bankruptcy, and thankfully Handy Andy diversity into other markets helped them remain competitive.
+Smaller independents had already been forced into bankruptcy, and thankfully Handy Andy’s diversity into other markets helped them remain competitive.
 Just as things were starting to even out a bit in San Antonio, in Houston conditions were getting worse.
-With the 1970s energy crisis proving that Houston’s oil money market could be very unstable, the decision was made to close the district’s two worst performing stores.
-By 1978 the Almeda, and Kempwood locations were both closed, and sat vacant.
+With the 1970s energy crisis proving that Houston’s oil money market could be very unstable, the decision was made to close the district’s two worst-performing stores.
+By 1978 the Almeda, and Kempwood locations were both closed and sat vacant.
 Due to not meeting the requirement to find a replacement grocery tenant, Handy Andy had to continue to pay rent in these vacated stores.

 |#81||14610 Memorial Dr Houston, TX 77079||1972-1979, Sold to Randalls, Still operating as of 2021|